 7:00 p.m: Grab an early dinner at the Philippe Starck-design Bazaar Mar by José Andrés at SLS Brickell Downtown.
 Sit among the hand-painted, blue-and-white tiles, white sofas, and alabaster tables to fully enjoy a fresh seafood menu crafted by chef José Andrés.

-Chef José Andrés is a partner of the American Express® Global Dining Collection, a benefit for Platinum Card® Members offering access to reservations around the world, exclusive culinary events and special experiences at celebrated restaurants.
+Chef José Andrés is a partner of the American Express® Global Dining Collection, a benefit for Platinum Card® Members offering special access to reservations and experiences with some of your favorite chefs.
 To learn more, visit americanexpress.com/globaldiningcollection.
+Terms apply.

 8:30 p.m.: Go for an after-dinner stroll along 1111 Lincoln Road, an open-air structure that features bold concrete columns outlining luxe retail spaces and hip outdoor eateries.
 Once you reach the end, stop in at New World Symphony, an impressive Frank Gehry-designed concert hall.
 In the winter, the outdoor picnic space hosts live screenings and performances.
 If you’re in the mood for something on a grande-scale, check out the schedule at the Adrienne Arsht Center for the Performing Arts to see visiting acts and arena-worthy performances.